robert-stuttaford/stuttaford.me/resources/team-readme.md

 Hi, I’m Robert!

-I have a wife, Nadine, and we two daughters -- Summer, and Elizabeth -- who are just starting their school careers.
+I have a wife, Nadine, and we have two daughters -- Summer, and Elizabeth -- who are just starting their school careers.

 I lived in the Western Cape, South Africa almost all my life, with parts of my childhood in Joburg.